nasa/harmony-metadata-annotator/README.md

 * Major increments: These are non-backwards compatible API changes.
 * Minor increments: These are backwards compatible API changes.
 * Patch increments: These updates do not affect the API to the service.

+## Gotchas:

+The service currently uses `xarray.DataTree.to_netcdf` to write the whole `DataTree` object out to a file.
+This is _very_ memory intensive, meaning that the Harmony in a Box configuration listed above uses 8 GiB for the memory limit of the service.
+A future improvement would be to find a way to write things out incrementally.
+The Harmony SMAP L2 Gridder does perform such an operation, and may be a good model to update this code.